 COURSE DESCRIPTION & GRADING:

 The format for the classes in this course will be primarily lecture and discussion, with many in-class activities.
 Some of these class activities will be assigned as projects that you will be graded on; some of them will simply be learning exercises that you engage in as part of the classroom experience.
-Your final grade will be the percentage of points that you accumulate out of the total possible points on three examinations, three quizzes, and four graded class projects.
+Your final grade will be the percentage of points that you accumulate out of the total possible points on four examinations, and four graded class projects.
 No make up tests will be given without prior permission and a very good excuse.
 The tests will be based on the textbook, the outside readings, and class lectures.
-The third test will NOT be a comprehensive final exam.
-Each quiz will be worth 5 points.
-Each written project will be worth 10 points, AND THE PSYCHOLOGY DEPARTMENT WRITING POLICY WILL BE APPLIED TO ALL WRITTEN PROJECTS.
+The last test will not be a comprehensive final exam.
+Two of the written projects will be worth 10 points each, and two will be worth 15 points eacH.
+THE PSYCHOLOGY DEPARTMENT WRITING POLICY WILL BE APPLIED TO ALL WRITTEN PROJECTS.
 A copy of the psychology department writing policy can be viewed HERE.
-The number of points on each test will vary, but each test will probably be worth about 75 points.
+The number of points on each test will vary, but each test will probably be worth about 60 points.
 As a rough guide for grading, use the following percentages:

 (A- = 90-92%)

 learning will be assessed by the quality of the written work that you

 hand in and your performance on the tests and quizzes.

 that you take is designed to help you acquire knowledge and

 The departmental learning goals & competencies assessed in this

 1) Understand the basic theoretical approaches and classic empirical findings of

 3) Demonstrate an empathic understanding of people of diverse abilities, experiences,